eduardofilo/RG350_adam_image/README.md

 3. If the above does not work, hold down `Power` a few seconds until the system shuts down.

 Avoid pressing `Reset` as it has been found quite often to cause SD corruption.

+#### OC risks

+Another situation that leads to SD corruption in some users is overclocking.
+Thus, whenever it is going to try, it is recommended to make a backup of the savestates and configurations that we do not want to lose with [Py Backup](https://github.com/eduardofilo/RG350_py_backup/blob/master/README.md).

 #### Emulator selection